Zashel/PyModules/README.md

 You can handle directly the signals subclassing VirtualGPIOBaseHandler and creating new functions with the name "signal\_" and signal name.

-Instantiate VirtualGPIO and use the daemon "listen" to notice all signals, including connect and disconnect.
+Instantiate VirtualGPIO, connect, and use the daemon "listen" to notice all signals, including connect and disconnect.
 Other stuff relies on you.